elevy99927/mcp-tutorial/03-hello-agent/README.md

 ## Connecting to Kiro

-### Kiro Hooks (The Simplest Way)
+### Kiro Hooks (Project-Level Integration)
-This is what's most suitable for the current step:
+This approach keeps agents at the project level, which is perfect for project-specific tooling:

 **How it works:**
+- Each project has its own agents tailored to its specific needs
-- Kiro can run your agent automatically when events occur
+- Kiro can run your project's agent automatically when events occur
-- For example: when you save a TypeScript file, Kiro will run the linting agent
+- For example: when you save a TypeScript file in this project, Kiro will run this project's linting agent

 **How to set it up:**
 1. Open Command Palette in Kiro (`Cmd+Shift+P`)